commonhaus/commonhaus.github.io/CONTRIBUTING.md

     - `site/_includes/layouts/activityVoteArchive.vto` provides an archive page listing all vote results
     - Workflows: `.github/workflows/push-votes.yml`
 - **Membership UI** (`member/*`)
-    - This is a separate/follow-on build for a single-page application (SPA) built with Svelte.
-It is built as a secondary step (after Lume).
-It uses one of the bots as its backend to work with user data (membership application, email alias management, and form-signing).
+    This is a separate/follow-on build for a single-page application (SPA) built with Svelte.
+It uses one of the automation bots as a backend to maintain user data (membership application, email alias management, and form-signing).

 ## Contributing